golang/website/go.dev/content/solutions/paypal/index.md

 quote: Go’s value in producing clean, efficient code that readily scales as software deployment scales made the language a strong fit to support PayPal’s goals.
 ---

-{{% pullquote author="Bala Natarajan" title="<span class=\"NoWrapSpan\">Sr. Director of Engineering,</span>&nbsp;<span class=\"NoWrapSpan\">Developer Experience</span>" company="PayPal" %}}
+{{pullquote `
+  author: Bala Natarajan
+  title: <span class="NoWrapSpan">Sr. Director of Engineering,</span>&nbsp;<span class="NoWrapSpan">Developer Experience</span>
+  company: PayPal
+  quote: |
     Since our NoSQL and DB proxy used quite a bit of system details in a multi-threaded mode, the code got complex managing the different conditions, given that Go provides channels and routines to deal with complexity, we were able to structure the code to meet our requirements.
-{{% /pullquote %}}
+`}}

 ## New code infrastructure built on Go